Greater Lowell Psychiatric Associates, LLC

 Before recommending TMS, your Greater Lowell Psychiatric Associates expert carefully reviews your health history to ensure that you don’t have any contraindications for treatment.

 If you haven’t had success with therapy and antidepressants, TMS may help your depression.
 To schedule an evaluation, call Greater Lowell Psychiatric Associates today.
-You can reach our TMS Coordinator, Evelyn, by phone (978-256-6579 x30) or by email (firstname.lastname@example.org) for further information on getting started with TMS.
+Please contact our Intake Coordinator at 978-256-6579 x11 for further information on getting started with TMS.